ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/source-code-dependencies/package-references.md

 **Define the scope for a dependency**

-By default, the scope takes the value `default` which will add it to the final executable JAR file.
+By default, when the scope has not been explicitly specified for a platform dependency in the `Ballerina.toml`, it will be packaged into the final executable JAR or the BALA.
+There are two scopes that can be used to restrict this behaviour.

+***'TestOnly' scope***

 If you want to restrict a certain platform dependency to be used only for testing, specify the scope as `testOnly`.
 This will add the platform dependency to the test runtime but will avoid packing it into the final executable JAR file.

+***'provided' scope***

+If you want to restrict a certain platform dependency from been packed into the BALA, specify the scope as `provided`.
+This will add the platform dependency to the final executable JAR but not to the BALA.

+This scope is useful in cases where the provider's license restricts the redistribution of the platform library.
+By specifying the "provided" scope, you ensure that the dependency is available during compilation and execution, but not packaged with the BALA, thereby avoiding any licensing issues related to redistribution.

+In this scenario, when you use such a BALA as a dependency in another project, you'll need to explicitly specify the platform dependency in the Ballerina.toml file since it will not be included in the BALA itself.

 The following example shows a platform dependency entry with the `scope`.